iain/dotfiles/README.md

 > In Unix-like operating systems, any file or folder that starts with a dot character (for example, /home/user/.config), commonly called a dot file or dotfile, is to be treated as hidden.
 > A convention arose of using dotfile in the user's home directory to store per-user configuration or informational text.

 Here are the settings I use.
+There are installation scripts for most things, so getting them should be easy.

 ## Installation